lf-edge/ekuiper/docs/en_US/edgex/edgex_meta.md

 # How to use meta function to extract addtional data from EdgeX message bus?

 When data are published into EdgeX message bus, besides the actual device value, it also have some additional values, such as event created time, modified time etc in the event.
 Sometimes these values are required for data analysis.
-This article describes how to use functions provided by Kuiper to achieve the goal.
+This article describes how to use functions provided by eKuiper to achieve the goal.

 ## Events data model received in EdgeX message bus